scribe-security/docs/docs/platforms/overview.md

 ## Common Options

 All the commands use an internal assets database.
 The path to the database can be set using the `--db.local.path` option.
-This option defaults to `platforms.db` or to a the value of the environment variable `PLATFORMS_DB_PATH`.
+This option defaults to `platforms.db` or the value of the environment variable `PLATFORMS_DB_PATH`.

-The `--instance` options enables managing multiple instances of development platforms, such as different Gitlab or DockerHub accoutns, or difference K8s clusters.
-The `instance` option must be used consecutively with all the commands.
+The `--instance` option enables managing multiple instances of development platforms, such as different Gitlab or DockerHub accounts, or different K8s clusters.
+The `instance` is an identifier - it must be used consistently with all the commands.

 Scoping and excluding assets for various commands is supported.
-The values to scope or to exclude are provided as a list of strings, these strings can include wildcards.
+The scope values or to exclude are provided as a list of strings, these strings can include wildcards.
 For example,
 * To scope the K8s scan only to namespaces that start with "prod", use the option `--scope.namespace prod*`.
-* To scope to both "prod" and "stage" namespaces, the option `--scope.namespace prod*, dev*` can be used.
+* To scope to both "prod" and "dev" namespaces, the option `--scope.namespace prod*, dev*` can be used.

-Options for **mapping assets to Scribe Products and Product-versions** are suppored all commands that require its.
-The mapping is done using an `--<asset>.mapping` option, followed with a list of asset-mapping strings.
+Options for **mapping assets to Scribe Products and Product-versions** are supported for all relevant commands.
+The mapping is done using an `--<asset>.mapping` option, followed by a list of asset-mapping strings.
 The common format for the asset-mapping string is `asset_name::product_key::product_version`.
 The asset name part supports wildcards.
 For example,
-* To map the Nuatilus Gitlab project ot the Accounting product, version 1.0 use the option `--project.mapping nautilus::Accounting::1.0`.
+* To map the Nautilus Gitlab project to the Accounting product, version 1.0 use the option `--project.mapping nautilus::Accounting::1.0`.
-* To map all the Gitlab projects that start with "service" to ComplexProdct1 and ComplexProduct2 use the option `--project.mapping service*::ComplexProduct1::1.0, service*::ComplexProduct2::1.0`.
+* To map all the Gitlab projects that start with "service" to ComplexProduct1 and ComplexProduct2 use the option `--project.mapping service*::ComplexProduct1::1.0, service*::ComplexProduct2::1.0`.
-* The K8s asset-mapping strings for mapping images to be scaned to products are in the format `namespace::pod::image::product_key::product_version`.
+* The K8s asset-mapping strings for mapping images to be scanned to products are in the format `namespace::pod::image::product_key::product_version`.
 For example,
-* To map all the images in the "prod" namespace to the Accounting product, version 1.0 use the option `--image.mapping prod::*::Accounting::1.0`.
+* To map all the images in the "prod" namespace to the Accounting product, version 1.0, use the option `--image.mapping prod::*::Accounting::1.0`.
-* To map all the images from my-company regeistry to the Gizmo product, version 2.0 use the option `--image.mapping *::*::my-company/*::Gizmo::2.0`.
+* To map all the images from my-company DockerHub namespace to the Gizmo product, version 2.0 use the option `--image.mapping my-company/*::Gizmo::2.0`.

 Notes:
 * Mapping is another scoping stage; if a mapping is done, only the assets that are mapped will be considered for the command.